Babe Ruth: Memorial and museum

-Contemporary impact
+Impact

 Ruth was the first baseball star to be the subject of overwhelming public adulation.
 Baseball had been known for star players such as Ty Cobb and "Shoeless Joe" Jackson, but both men had uneasy relations with fans.
 In Cobb's case, the incidents were sometimes marked by violence.
 Ruth's biographers agreed that he benefited from the timing of his ascension to "Home Run King".
 The country had been hit hard by both the war and the 1918 flu pandemic and longed for something to help put these traumas behind it.
 Ruth also resonated in a country which felt, in the aftermath of the war, that it took second place to no one.
 Montville argued that Ruth was a larger-than-life figure who was capable of unprecedented athletic feats in the nation's largest city.
 Ruth became an icon of the social changes that marked the early 1920s.
 In his history of the Yankees, Glenn Stout writes that "Ruth was New York incarnate—uncouth and raw, flamboyant and flashy, oversized, out of scale, and absolutely unstoppable".

 During his lifetime, Ruth became a symbol of the United States.
-During World War II Japanese soldiers yelled in English, "To hell with Babe Ruth", to anger American soldiers.
+During World War II, Japanese soldiers yelled in English, "To hell with Babe Ruth", to anger American soldiers.
 Ruth replied that he hoped "every Jap that mention[ed] my name gets shot".
 Creamer recorded that "Babe Ruth transcended sport and moved far beyond the artificial limits of baselines and outfield fences and sports pages".
 Wagenheim stated, "He appealed to a deeply rooted American yearning for the definitive climax: clean, quick, unarguable."
-According to Glenn Stout, "Ruth's home runs were exalted, uplifting experience that meant more to fans than any runs they were responsible for.
+According to Glenn Stout, "Ruth's home runs were [an] exalted, uplifting experience that meant more to fans than any runs they were responsible for.
 A Babe Ruth home run was an event unto itself, one that meant anything was possible."